ton-community/ton-docs/docs/participate/wallets/apps.md

 ## Custodial wallets

 :::info
-With a custodial wallet, you trust somebody else to hold the wallet's private key.
+With a custodial wallet, user trusts somebody else to hold the wallet's private key.
 :::

 ### @wallet